 In February 1899 (Volume 10), there was severely cold weather in his region.
 All the bayous were full of ice, and one could walk across them.
 In July 1899, he mentioned that electric lights had been installed in town, and that it was a big improvement.

 After 1899, there is a gap of sixteen years before the next volume (Volume 11), which is for the year 1916.
-Most of the entries in this volume deal with Beatty's law practice.
+Most of the entries in this volume deal with Beattie's law practice.
 He only mentioned plantations and crops occasionally.
 He attended court at Houma, Napoleonville, Thibodaux, and New Orleans, trying various cases.
-The Beatty family owned an automobile by this time, which Beatty used for some of his journeys.
+The Beattie family owned an automobile by this time, which Beattie used for some of his journeys.
 On 27 May, he argued a case that dealt with the oyster laws in the Supreme Court in New Orleans.

 Typed transcriptions of all the volumes in this collection.